 You need to appoint an official liquidator to act for you in Estonia during this process, who will be named in the e-Business register (where your company will also be marked as “in liquidation” (Likvideerimisel).

-The cost of this included in Xolo’s a one-time fee for the liquidation process, which is available for existing clients only, and presently priced at €499 + VAT.
+The cost of this is included in Xolo’s one-time fee for the liquidation process, which is available to both existing clients and non-clients and is presently priced at €499 + VAT.

 During the process of termination (which includes all the steps below unless otherwise specified), no monthly subscription will be charged.
 However, there is no obligation to contract with Xolo for this service; you are welcome to find an alternative provider to work with.